electron/governance/wg-api/design-spec-process.md

 * A new API
 * An API removal with replacement
 * An API deprecation and removal with no replacement
-* A change semantics of an existing API.
+* A change in the semantics of an existing API.

 This process is not intended to require documents for all changes under the following categories; if there is agreement amongst maintainers and no strong objections to a change than this process should not be invoked.